 On July 1, 1999, the St. Augustine Technical Center, which was operated by the St. Johns County School Board, converted to become the state's first charter technical career center under the name of First Coast Technical Institute.
-It subsequently was renamed First Coast Technical College and reauthorized its charter on July 1, 2013.
-Two years later, Flagler/Volusia Advanced Technology Center opened on August 20, 2001, at Daytona Beach Community College1 in Volusia County; it subsequently was renamed Advanced Technology College in 2007.
-Its charter expired on June 30, 2013.
-Lake Technical Center became a conversion charter technical career center in July 2004 and reauthorized its charter on July 1, 2009.
+It subsequently was renamed First Coast Technical College and recently reauthorized its charter on July 1, 2013.
+Lake Technical Center became a conversion charter technical career center in July 2004, and recently reauthorized its charter on July 1, 2014, and changed their name to Lake Technical College.